About

 Hi!
 I’m Tim Worthington – writer, occasional broadcaster, and TV’s ‘Clangers Expert’.
 Well, that’s what the BBC decided to call me anyway.

 I started off a long time ago contributing to – and eventually publishing – paper-and-ink (and very badly stapled) fanzines.
-Since then I’ve gone on to write for The Guardian, The Independent, Shindig!, Doctor Who Magazine and the BBC Music website amongst others.
+Since then I’ve gone on to write for The Guardian, The Independent, Vintage Rock, Shindig!, Doctor Who Magazine and the BBC Music website amongst others.
 I’ve also written sleevenotes for reissues of amongst others Sapphire And Steel, Children Of The Stones and the Not The Nine O’Clock News albums.
 I’ve also written several books including histories of comedy on BBC Radio 1 and BBC Radio 3, and a complete guide to the many and baffling singles released by BBC Records And Tapes.
-You can find out more about them here.
+You can find out more about al of them here.

 If you want to know more, then you could always try this interview with the We Are Cult website, or this one with Creation Records.